ChekaZ/slate/source/index.html.md

 'mon status'

-Lists all active monetized tweets (tweedId) of your account.
+Lists all active monetized tweets (tweetId) of your account.
 You can lookup which tweets these are with https://twitter.com/<YOURUSERNAME>/status/<tweetId>.

 ##Close Monetized Tweet